-Our research centers on the development of computational methods based on electronic structure theory and machine learning algorithms for describing chemical systems relevant to green chemistry.
-We are particularly interested in new methods for non-covalent interactions and bond-breaking reactions of small molecules with transition metals.
-Our overall objectives are to elucidate the fundamental physical principles underlying the magnetic, catalytic, and sorption properties of polynuclear systems, as well as to assist in the interpretation of experimental data.
+Our research activities focus on the development of methods and workflows that utilize accurate quantum chemical methods together with artificial intelligence and machine learning.
+Our overall objectives are to elucidate the fundamental physical principles underlying chemical reactivity and catalysis, separation processes, and heavy element chemistry, as well as to assist in the interpretation of experimental data.
 Currently, our group is active on the following projects:

 1. Data-driven Quantum Chemistry